Summer Camp 2025

 • Possible activities: biking, bird watching, games, river exploration, nature crafting, swimming.

-• Wear quick dry clothing, good biking/running shoes, water bottle.
+• Wear quick dry clothing or bathing suit, good biking/running shoes, water bottle.

 • Possible activities: hiking, kayaking, bird watching, shelter/den/fairy house building, games, stream and pond study, vernal pool survey, map and compass, whittling, wilderness tool use, journaling in hammocks, animal tracking, nature crafting, gardening, STEM challenge, edible plants, rotting log dissections, insect collecting.